 Chickpeas are a nutty-tasting legume popular in many global cuisines.
 Whether it appears in a creamy Moroccan hummus, a Spanish soup, or a spicy Indian curry, chickpeas fill you up without taking a toll on your waistline.
-Here are top health benefits of chickpeas, which are also known as garbanzo beans.
+Below are the top health benefits of chickpeas, which are also known as garbanzo beans.
+We have also included an image link from Amazon below:

 Just 2 cups of chickpeas contain your entire daily value of dietary fiber.
 Better yet, they pack both soluble and insoluble fiber, the latter of which helps lower LDL cholesterol.
 One study even found that the chickpeas lowered cholesterol levels even more than other foods with comparable levels of fiber.